MGH Faculty

 NEUROPSYCHOLOGIST

 Dr. González Catalán is an Instructor at Massachusetts General Hospital (MGH) and Harvard Medical School.
-She is also a bilingual clinical neuropsychologist, conducting evaluations with diverse adult patients at the MGH Multicultural Assessment and Research Center (MARC).
+She is also a bilingual clinical neuropsychologist, conducting evaluations with diverse adult patients at the MGH Neuropsychology Institute.
 She received her doctoral degree in clinical psychology from Palo Alto University.
 She then completed her psychology residency at Tewksbury Hospital and her postdoctoral fellowship in clinical neuropsychology at Beth Israel Deaconess Medical Center.
 Her graduate research looked at the interaction of psychiatric and medical comorbidities in individuals with neurocognitive disorders.
 Her clinical and research interests focus on aging, cultural neuropsychology, and neurodegenerative diseases.
 She joined the Lab in December 2022 and collaborates on ongoing MAPP projects with aging Latino populations.
 In her free time, she enjoys traveling to her home country of Spain, trying new restaurants, reading mystery novels, and playing table tennis.

 Email: [email protected]

 Liliana Ramírez-Gómez, MD